-Starting Sep.
-2, 2014, the Department of Psychology has gone to an online application process.
+The Department of Psychology has gone to an online application process.
 Application materials are due by Dec.
-15 for Fall 2015 admission.
-If you have applied to the program prior to September 2 and need application material or have questions about the application process can be sent to the Psychology Graduate Training Secretary at .
+15 for fall admission.
+If you have questions about the application process, those can be sent to the Graduate Training Administrative Assistant, Kim Feenstra.

 In preparation for applying, the following material will need to be gathered: